Naming the ‘New Zealand Wars’

 This new name (and Professor Ward) emphasised that the wars were in reality a conflict between New Zealand’s two peoples, Māori and new settlers from Britain.
 Another name, the Colonial New Zealand Wars is also used, especially by Tim Ryan and Bill Parham in the title of their well illustrated book.

-From time to time, some historians have suggested another name, the New Zealand Civil Wars.
+Some historians have since suggested the New Zealand Civil Wars.
 This name suggests that the wars were a civil war (much in the American sense) fought between Māori and new European settlers/the Crown.

 The notion of a ‘New Zealand Civil War’ hasn’t really taken off in New Zealand.
 Some historians like J G A Pocock have argued that Māori society was too fragmented and did not represent a ‘single polity.’
 Hence, they did not represent a polity implied in the term ‘civil wars’ ie one polity at war with another.
 Rather, small autonomous and essentially divided tribes waged war against the singular Crown.